agoncal/agoncal-talks/2020-12-Quarkus/book/README.md

 You can then execute your native executable with: `./target/book-1.0.0-SNAPSHOT-runner`

-If you want to learn more about building native executables, please consult https://quarkus.io/guides/maven-tooling.html.
+If you want to learn more about building native executables, please consult https://quarkus.io/guides/maven-tooling.

 ## Related Guides

+- RESTEasy JSON-B ([guide](https://quarkus.io/guides/rest-json)): JSON-B serialization support for RESTEasy
 - RESTEasy JAX-RS ([guide](https://quarkus.io/guides/rest-json)): REST endpoint framework implementing JAX-RS and more

 ## Provided Code